White Sox vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 White Sox vs. Astros: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Kyle Tucker and the Houston Astros take on Hanser Alberto and the Chicago White Sox on Friday at 8:10 PM ET, in the first of a three-game series at Guaranteed Rate Field.
+The Houston Astros and Yordan Alvarez take the field at Guaranteed Rate Field against Hanser Alberto and the Chicago White Sox on Saturday.

-Oddsmakers list the Astros as -145 moneyline favorites, while giving the underdog White Sox +120 moneyline odds to win.
-An 8.5-run over/under has been set for the contest.
+The Astros are listed as +110 moneyline underdogs in this matchup against the favored White Sox (-135).
+The game's over/under has been listed at 8.5 runs.

 Rep your team with officially licensed White Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.